Abelik1/echostate/README.md

 - Larger datasets benefit from slightly higher `ridge_param` and feature standardization before regression.
 - When increasing `reservoir_size`, adjust `ridge_param` to control overfitting.
 - Always verify washout is long enough for your spectral radius and leak rate combination.

+When to use which (quick guide)

+cholesky / solve: Fastest for well‑conditioned SPD systems (yours usually is with λ>0).

+eigh: Very stable and transparent; easy to clamp tiny eigenvalues if conditioning is poor.

+cg: Scales to large reservoirs when forming factorizations is expensive; stop early for a bias–variance trade‑off (useful in noisy physics data).

+svd: Gold standard for numerical stability; handles rank deficiency gracefully; best if you can keep X around.

+tsvd: Adds explicit low‑rank regularization; great when your design has lots of near‑collinear features (common with long washouts).

+qr: Solid for least squares; with diagonal loading it behaves like a fast approximate ridge.

+pinv: Simple and robust; with the Tikhonov augmentation it reproduces ridge via a single pinv.

+Implementation notes

+If you want qr/svd/pinv, keep self.X and self.Y (post‑washout, with the bias column) alongside xTx/xTy.

+For cg, set sensible defaults (e.g., rtol=1e-6, maxiter=1000–5000) and log residual norms so your physics runs are auditable.

+For extra safety, add a small jitter to A before factorizations: A = A + 1e-12 * I (scale by A.norm() if needed).

+If you compute multiple outputs, all solvers above handle multiple RHS (xTy has shape (R+1, d_out)), so they’re vectorized.